Vacation rentals in Santo Domingo

 The Malecón de Santo Domingo promenade provides a fantastic spot to take in the sweeping views of the Caribbean Sea while enjoying a cold beer or a bite at one of the restaurants and bars on the waterfront.
 For a small taste of the country’s natural scenery, you can head out to Three Eyes National Park, with its three turquoise lakes, or the National Botanical Gardens, brimming with indigenous plants and peaceful green spaces.

-When is the best time to stay in a vacation rental in Santo Domingo?
+The best time to stay in a vacation rental in Santo Domingo

 As a tropical destination, Santo Domingo has warm weather all year round.
 It also experiences a dry season from around November to March, which is a lovely time to explore some of the Dominican Republic’s spectacular beaches.
 The dry season is also the busiest time of the year, especially during Carnival, which sees colorful parades and nationwide celebrations for the month of February, culminating on Independence Day on February 27.
 The historic center of town can get crowded during this time, which is good to keep in mind when you’re booking your Santo Domingo apartment rental.
 Visitor numbers start to thin out in April and May as the rainy season approaches, which is a pleasant time for exploring the city’s narrow streets.
 The rainy season lasts from May to November, with short bursts of rainfall followed by hours of sunshine.